siddhanth78/JOEMAMA/README.md

 clear - clear screen
 - Usage: `::clear`

-copyto - copy file or contents of directory to existing file or directory
+copyto - copy contents of file or directory to new file or directory
 - Usage: `<filename>::copyto >> <destination>`

 currdir - display path to current directory